tripal/tripal/docs/dev_guide/rtd.rst

 Below is a quick overview of steps for integrating your module's documentation with RTD:

 - Set up your ReadTheDocs account and import your project.
-- Install Sphinx
+- Install Sphinx.
+- Create a ``docs`` folder at the root of your project and navigate into it.
-- Run the quickstart command: ``sphinx-quickstart``
+- Run the quickstart command: ``sphinx-quickstart``.
+  - This creates necessary site configuration files (``conf.py``) as well as the make script to build your site.
-- Write your documentation (we're using reStructuredText (RST) format)
+- Write your documentation (we're using reStructuredText (RST) format):
-  - Create an ``index.rst`` as the home page
+  - Create an ``index.rst`` as the home page.
-  - Link other RST documents in your ``index.rst``
+  - Link other RST documents in your ``index.rst``.
-- run ``make html`` in the docs folder to build your site for testing purposes.
-Sphinx will build you a searchable site with nicely formatted navigation.
-- Push your changes to GitHub
+- Once the guide is on your master branch on GitHub, ReadTheDocs will handle the rest!

 For a detailed walkthrough, please see the `official ReadTheDocs getting started guide <https://docs.readthedocs.io/en/latest/getting_started.html>`_.